-Making of the EDF Energy London Eye
+Making of The London Eye

 The London Eye passenger capsules incorporate an entirely new design form for an observation wheel.
 Instead of being suspended under the wheel they turn within circular mounting rings fixed to the outside of the main rim.
 The result is a stunning 360 degree panoramic view from the top of the wheel.